 You should then complete the Landing page content using this Guide.

-Once you've chosen to create a Landing page in the publishing platform you must choose whether it is for an Organisation or a Group.
+Once you've chosen to create a Landing page in the publishing platform you must choose which subtype best describes your page.
+You can choose from:

 Naming your Landing page